Continuing Education Activity

 The application of positive pressure ventilation, and more specifically, mechanical ventilation requires a trained group of healthcare providers open to communication that have a fundamental understanding of ventilators and positive pressure devices.
 The therapeutic index for mechanical ventilation is very narrow, as multiple studies have elucidated the impact of tidal volumes and high airway pressures on ventilator-induced lung injury.
 Thus, an interprofessional group of healthcare professionals is required to take care of critically ill patients who require ventilator support.
 This may include, but is not limited to, anesthesiologists, intensivists, emergency department physicians, critical care nurses, respiratory therapists, pulmonologists, and others.

 Any changes made to the settings of a ventilator or BiPAP machine need to be clearly communicated between the physician, respiratory therapist, and nurse so that the patient is not harmed by improper use of the machine.
-Alarms that sound on the ventilator should not be ignored or silenced without first paying attention to its underlying cause.
+Alarms that sound on the ventilator should not be ignored or silenced without first paying attention to their underlying cause.

 Ventilators providing both non-invasive and invasive positive pressure ventilation are complex mechanisms with numerous sensors, valves, drives, and conducting tubing in need of constant maintenance and testing prior to connecting it to a new patient.
 Most modern ventilators have the capacity to self-test.